japila-books/apache-spark-internals/docs/rdd/spark-rdd-transformations.md

 cache(): this.type
 ----

-Persists the RDD with the xref:storage:StorageLevel.adoc#MEMORY_ONLY[MEMORY_ONLY] storage level
+Persists the RDD with the storage:StorageLevel.md#MEMORY_ONLY[MEMORY_ONLY] storage level

 Synonym of <<persist, persist>>